-Good health in addition to regular participation in physical activity has been well recognised as having a positive impact on many aspects of children and young people's health (Janssen & LeBlanc, 2010).
-Furthermore, Liu et al. (2015) found that the educational contexts are some of the most effective settings in which to improve health and wellbeing outcomes and is consistent with the view that educational communities can create opportunities for stimulating and supporting all children and young people to be more physically active (Holt et al., 2018; Naylor & McKay, 2009).
+Good health in addition to regular participation in physical activity has been well recognised as having a positive impact on many aspects of children and young people's health (Janssen and LeBlanc, 2010).
+Furthermore, Liu, Wu and Ming (2015) found that the educational contexts are some of the most effective settings in which to improve health and wellbeing outcomes and is consistent with the view that educational communities can create opportunities for stimulating and supporting all children and young people to be more physically active (Holt, Smedegaard, Pawlowski, Skovgaard & Christiansen, 2018; Naylor & McKay, 2009).